lbondi7/lbondi7.github.io/_projects/2019-02-28-ESD-breakout.markdown

 ## Gameplay

 <p style="text-align: center">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/CFmJ4LYCISs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="448" height="252" src="https://www.youtube.com/embed/CFmJ4LYCISs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

 ---

 ## Future

-In the future, I am going to remake all my games an form ESD and also imrpove on this by adding a full leaderboard, level builder, more levels, more power ups and much more.
+In the future, I am going to remake all my games an form ESD and also improve on this by adding a full leaderboard, level builder, more levels, more power ups and much more.

 #### Links